Hoonta/INA232_Testing/README.md

 # INA232_Testing
-Arduino code for testing the INA232
+Arduino code for testing an INA232 with an Arduino Due